A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Introduction

 A fundamental property of compact Kähler manifolds shown by LeBrun-Simanca in \cite{LBS} is the openness in the Kähler cone of the set of Kähler classes which contain extremal metrics.
 In fact, if the manifold has discrete automorphism group, then this openness is upheld even in the case of cscK metrics.
 When one relaxes compact Kähler to complete Kähler, properties like this LeBrun-Simanca openness are less clear, an issue compounded by restricting attention to only specific types of metrics, such as those defined by their asymptotic behavior near the ends.
 In cases wherein the ends are composed of the components of a complex hypersurface of some compactified manifold --- as arise in studying quasiprojective varieties or are conjectured to emerge \cite{Dn} in seeking a minimizing sequence for the Calabi functional when a minimizer does not exist --- one can define complete metrics with cusp-like singularities along the hypersurface.

 Let $(X,\sigma)$ be a compact cscK manifold with complex dimension $n$.
 After removing the zero section, the open unit disk bundle $N= \D \times X$ admits such a complete cscK metric $\omega$ by taking the product of $\sigma$ and the standard Poincaré metric on the punctured disk.
 Following the definition given by Auvray \cite{Auv}, other metrics which are quasi-isometric to $\omega$ and have bounded derivatives at all orders with respect to $\omega$ are considered metrics of Poincaré-type, abbreviated here as PT.
-Despite initially seeming like a loose categorization, Auvray also illustrates that the asymptotic properties of such metrics are tightly controlled near $X$ (which we hereafter identify with the zero section of $N$) when the metric is extremal; we note here that recent investigations of these metrics tend toward the extK and cscK setting since the special case of Kähler-Einstein PT metrics has been well documented by Yau \cite{Yauu}, Kobayashi \cite{Koby}, and Wu \cite{Wu}.
+Despite initially seeming like a loose categorization, Auvray also illustrates by considering only the local behavior near $X$ (which we hereafter identify with the zero section of $N$), regardless of the nature of the normal bundle or tubular neighborhood, that the asymptotic properties of such metrics are tightly controlled when said metric is extremal; we note here that recent investigations of these metrics tend toward the extK and cscK setting since the special case of Kähler-Einstein PT metrics has been well documented by Yau \cite{Yauu}, Kobayashi \cite{Koby}, and Wu \cite{Wu}.